SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 `module load bioinfo/TOGGLE-dev/0.3.7` module installed on cluster.
-* Check parametters of every step as recommended by https://www.nature.com/articles/nprot.2016.095 `vim ~/toggleTP/RNASeqData/RNASeqHisat2Stringtie.config.txt`
+* Check parametters of every step as recommended by https://www.nature.com/articles/nprot.2016.095 `vim ~/toggleTP/RNASeqData/RNASeqHisat2Stringtie.config.txt` Mapping is performed using HISAT2 and usually the first step, prior to mapping, is to create an index of the reference genome.
+TOGGle index genome automatically if indexes are absents in reference folder.
+It coulb be important only store sorted BAM files and delete the SAM files after conversion.
+After mapping, assemble the mapped reads into transcripts.
+StringTie can assemble transcripts with or without annotation, annotation can be helpful when the number of reads for a transcript is too low for an accurate assembly.

 {% highlight bash %}
 $order
 1=fastqc